GLOBAL MARKETS-Equities dip, oil jumps, as investors wait on U.S. stimulus package | Business

 GLOBAL MARKETS-Equities dip, oil jumps, as investors wait on U.S. stimulus package

-"It does feel like we have a particularly light schedule in terms of events with markets in the U.S. going to be focused on the ongoing negotiations to see if we can get things over the line," said Ned Rumpeltin, European head of currency strategy at TD Securities.
-Asian shares fell earlier in the day after Reuters reported that the United States was set to add dozens of Chinese companies, including the country's top chipmaker, SMIC , to a trade blacklist later in the day.
+"Markets in the U.S. (are) going to be focused on the ongoing negotiations to see if we can get things over the line," said Ned Rumpeltin, European head of currency strategy at TD Securities.
+Asian shares fell earlier in the day after Reuters reported the United States was set to add dozens of Chinese companies, including the country's top chipmaker, SMIC, to a trade blacklist later in the day.

 U.S. benchmarks hit record highs on Thursday and touched new highs Friday before retreating.
-Electric-car maker Tesla Inc rose more than 3%, with massive trading volume, as it is set to become the most valuable company ever to be added to the S&P 500.
+Electric-car maker Tesla Inc rose 0.4%, with massive trading volume, as it is set to become the most valuable company ever added to the S&P 500.

-In currency markets, the British pound slipped off the two-and-a-half year high it hit Thursday with only days remaining before the UK leaves the European Union single market on Dec.
-31. Sterling was last trading at $1.3504, down 0.57% on the day.
+In currency markets, the British pound slipped off the 2-1/2-year high it hit Thursday with only days remaining before the UK leaves the European Union single market on Dec.
+31. Sterling was at $1.3493, down 0.66% on the day.
 The EU warned there were just hours left to strike a deal, undermining British domestically focused mid-caps as the prospect of trade tariffs in the New Year loomed.

-Benchmark 10-year U.S. Treasury notes fell 3/32 in price to yield 0.9379%, from 0.93% late on Thursday.
+Benchmark 10-year notes last fell 5/32 in price to yield 0.9446%, from 0.93% late on Thursday.
 Markets were encouraged that the United States stood ready to ship 5.9 million doses of a new coronavirus vaccine developed by Moderna.

 Hopes for additional distribution of coronavirus vaccines helped push oil prices near nine-month highs.
-U.S. crude rose 1.2% to $48.94 per barrel and Brent was at $51.96, up 0.89% on the day.
+U.S. crude recently rose 1.51% to $49.09 per barrel and Brent was at $52.28, up 1.51% on the day.

 - READ MORE ON: